Wintouch

 Quad-core Cortex-A55 at 1.8 GHz, Mali-G52 GPU, 2-port HDMI, 1080p/4K decode, 2 GB DDR4 default.
 Powers our WM, FS, OD and TS signage lines.
 It runs Android 11 or Debian 11 with 30+ fps on standard CMS playback.
 Power draw is 8-12 W at the SoC level.

 Octa-core (4× Cortex-A76 + 4× Cortex-A55) at 2.4 GHz, Mali-G610 MC4 GPU, dedicated 6 TOPS NPU, 8 GB DDR4 default.
-Powers our WT750SS space capsule and WT-HC hologram capsule line.
-The NPU is the differentiator — on-device avatar lip-sync, intent classification, and TTS run at 30 fps without cloud round-trips.
+Powers our large-format WT-HC Holobox capsule line.
+The NPU is the differentiator, on-device avatar lip-sync, intent classification, and TTS run at 30 fps without cloud round-trips.
 Power draw is 18-25 W.

 When to choose RK3588